 What About My To-Do List?

-What about all of the other things you intended to do that day?
+But what about all of the other things you intended to do that day?
 After all, it’s rare to experience a day in which you have absolutely nothing to check off your list.

 What about grocery shopping, paying bills, and filling out that paperwork you were supposed to complete last week?

 As I prepared for my first modern day sabbath, I had to decide where to fit all of those tasks elsewhere in my week.
-Yes, I made the other six days of the week slightly more stressful…in order to create one truly carefree day.
+Yes, I made the other six days of the week slightly more stressful…in order to create one truly carefree sabbath day.

 And I believe God does the same for us today.
 I find it challenging to work full-time and invest time into my side gig — writing and website management.
 So imagine my fear at the thought of not working at either job for an entire day every week!